Last Updated on

 Travis Bradberry and Emotional Intelligence 2.0

-Following the groundbreaking book by Goleman, author Travis Bradberry and his colleague Jean Greaves capitalized on the growing interest in emotional intelligence and published his own book, Emotional Intelligence 2.0, which outlines a step-by-step program for enhancing emotional intelligence.
+Following the groundbreaking book by Goleman, author Travis Bradberry and his colleague Jean Greaves capitalized on the growing interest in emotional intelligence and published his own book, Emotional Intelligence 2.0, which outlines a step-by-step program for enhancing it.
 Bradberry and Greaves propose 66 evidence-backed strategies to build emotional intelligence by teaching self-awareness, self-management, social awareness, and relationship management.

 Research and Studies into the Theory of EQ